QubesOS/qubes-doc/troubleshooting/uefi-troubleshooting.md

 1. In GRUB menu<sup id="a1-2">[1](#f1)</sup> press `e`.
 2. At the end of `chainloader` line add `-- efi=attr=uc`.
-3. Perform installation normally, but not reboot system at the end yet.
+3. Perform installation normally, but don't reboot the system at the end yet.
 4. Go to `tty2` (Ctrl-Alt-F2).
 5. Execute: